Aztro-dev/jason/readme.md

 # Jason

-This python module is inspired by a satirical discord message by Ray T. (The GOAT)
+This python module is inspired by a satirical discord message from Ray T. (The GOAT)

 # Installation